 [Years later the clock was described as the second best public clock mechanism in the UK, second only to that of Big Ben]

-A group of men watched the clock awaiting the electrical signal from Greenwich, so that watches could be compared and if need be rectified.
-Mr Samuel Corbett of Smithford Street is in charge of the clock – along with many clocks in the Coventry area fro factories and mansions.
+19th November – A group of men watched the clock awaiting the electrical signal from Greenwich, so that watches could be compared and if need be rectified.
+Mr Samuel Corbett of Smithford Street is in charge of the clock – along with many clocks in the Coventry area for factories and mansions.
 85 steps to the clock and a further 30 to the roof where the bell is located which strikes on the hour.
-The summit of the tower also carries the wires which is connected to the time signal from far below.
+The summit of the tower also carries the wires which are connected to the time signal from far below.